shrewdlogarithm/PoE-Character-Log-Python/README.md

 This loops 'forever', scanning selected PoE Accounts and storing their equipment, passive-tree and skills for later use

+First-run  creates a "setting.json" file - edit this to...
+Specify the accounts you'd like to track
+Change the frequency of scans (be careful not to hit the API rate-limit and remember that more scans = LOTS more data!!)
+Set the max level to consider a 'new' character (default 10) and the max level to monitor any character (default 90) - again, higher numbers = MORE DATA!!
-First-run  creates a "setting.json" file - edit this to specify the accounts you'd like to track (this file is read every time the scanner loops - no-need to restart)
+Note: settings.json is read every time the scanner loops - no-need to restart!

 ## What it creates ##
 In the 'data' directory you will find